Best Italian Dining in Santa Barbara: Wine, Spaghetti, Gelato and Amore!

 Santa Barbara Local Expert

 Santa Barbara’s Mediterranean influences extend far beyond the red tile roofs and balmy gardens, right onto our dinner (and lunch) plates.
 Nowhere is this more obvious than in the plethora of Italian restaurants dotting our streets.
-From small Mom and Pop counter hideaways to fancy white linen and silver affairs, Santa Barbara’s Italian eateries run the gamut.
+From small Mom-and-Pop counter hideaways to fancy white linen affairs, Santa Barbara’s Italian eateries run the gamut.

 Downtown Santa Barbara boasts a multitude of dining options for pasta lovers.
 On fair evenings, try to get a seat on Bucatini’s patio for an al fresco dinner right in the center of the action.
 Or, for a little ambience no matter what the weather, try the Chase Bar & Grill; thousands of twinkling, white lights decorate the interior, creating a magical and romantic glow.

-If you happen to be visiting Montecito - our ritzy neighbor just 10 minutes south of Santa Barbara - you will find many other great Italian restaurants.
-Sit down for a special meal at Pan e Vino or visit its sister restaurant, Via Vai, for a more laid back experience.
+If you happen to be visiting Montecito - our ritzy neighbor just 10 minutes south of Santa Barbara - you will find many other great Italian restaurants, including Via Vai or Tre Lune.
 Tre Lune also serves breakfast; its terrace is a prime location for a cup of espresso and a little game of spot-the-celebrity.

 But, with all of these choices, how do you choose the best restaurant for you?
 You’ve come to the right place.
 This 10Best list will help you find exactly what you’re looking for, whether it’s an authentic Italian pizza or a crisp cannoli like Grandma used to make.
 Now start reading so you can hurry up and make a reservation already!